firebolt-db/godocs/docs/Guides/migration-guides/redshift.md

 **Migration steps:**
 1. [Export data from Redshift](#export-data-from-redshift) &ndash; Learn how to efficiently export your Redshift data to Amazon S3 in CSV or Parquet format, format it for Firebolt, and organize it for optimal parallel loading.
 2. [Load data into Firebolt](#load-data-into-firebolt) &ndash; Load exported data into Firebolt using the [COPY FROM]({% link sql_reference/commands/data-management/copy-from.md %}) command, using parallel ingestion and indexing to optimize loading speed and query performance.
-3. [Translate queries](#translate-queries) &ndash; Use indexing, denormalization, and JSON functions to improve query efficiency and reduce complexity when migrating to Firebolt.
+3. [Translate queries](#translate-queries-into-firebolt) &ndash; Use indexing, denormalization, and JSON functions to improve query efficiency and reduce complexity when migrating to Firebolt.
-4. [Performance testing and optimization](#performance-testing-and-optimization) &ndash; Validate data consistency, test query performance, adjust engine configurations, and fine-tune indexes to maximize speed and resource efficiency.
+4. [Performance testing and optimization](#performance-testing) &ndash; Validate data consistency, test query performance, adjust engine configurations, and fine-tune indexes to maximize speed and resource efficiency.
-5. [Automated migration](#automated-migration) &ndash; Set up an automated pipeline using tools like Airflow or dbt to streamline data migration, schema deployment, and query adaptation.
+5. [Automate migration](#automate-migration) &ndash; Set up an automated pipeline using tools like Airflow or dbt to streamline data migration, schema deployment, and query adaptation.

 ## Architectural differences